Nehonix-Team/ret-compiler/SECURITY.md

 ## Supported Versions

-We are committed to maintaining the security of Fortify Schema.
+We are committed to maintaining the security of ReliantType.
 The following versions are currently supported with security updates:

 | Version | Supported          | Status        |
 | ------- | ------------------ | ------------- |